 Years ago, a lot of Christians went around wearing buttons reading PBPWM.GINFWMY.
 When asked for the meaning, they would respond, “Please be patient with me.
 God is not finished with me yet.”

 4. We must teach our people to drive a stake through the heart of erroneous doctrine which teaches people they can be perfect and that anything less is failure of the worst sort.
 God is a God of grace and mercy, a point made hundreds of times in Scripture, whereas Matthew 5:48 is found once.
 That has to mean something.

-This is the very reason some churches have no good news to offer the divorced, the ex-con, the prostitute, or others whose sins are “terrible.”
-And yet, we condone major failings in ourselves–Jesus called these ‘beams’ in Matthew 7:4–and earn the right to the name “Hypocrite.”
+This is the very reason some churches have no good news to offer the divorced, the ex-con, the homosexual, or others whose sins are “terrible.”
+And yet, we condone major failings in ourselves–Jesus called them ‘beams’ in Matthew 7:4–and earn the right to the name hypocrite.

 6. We must remove this intolerable burden from people so they can be free to know Jesus and love Him.

 8. When you stumble–whether of your own doing or someone else–pick yourself up, thank God for Calvary, and get back in the game.
-The good news of the gospel is that God did not discard you when you sinned.
+God did not discard you when you sinned.

 “Sinners Jesus will receive;

 Sing it o’er and o’er again, Christ receiveth sinful men.”